Trinidad Paratha Roti (Buss up Shut)

 Why is Paratha Roti called buss up shot in Trinidad?

-How is paratha served in Trinidad?
+How is Paratha served in Trinidad?

-It is usually the roti of choice served with various vegetables or meat dishes at weddings and religious gatherings(poojas/prayers).
+Paratha is usually the roti of choice served with various vegetables or meat dishes at weddings and religious gatherings(poojas/prayers).

 While growing up in Trinidad, it was customary for neighbors to gather before dawn on these occasions to knead hundreds of pounds of flour to make the parathas.
 Nowadays, it is becoming more customary to “place an order” for the sake of time and convenience instead of continuing this tradition.

-Paratha is also served alongside curries, stews, and vegan or vegetarian dishes, during family or friend get-togethers(Trini Lime)
+Paratha is also served alongside curries, stews, and vegan or vegetarian dishes, during family or friend get-togethers(Trini Lime).

 paratha roti / buss up shot